 You will take 60 credits in English Literature and 60 credits in Music.

 In Music, year one provides the foundations for you to take advantage of the creative and intellectual benefits of higher education.
 You will be offered instruction in analysis, harmony and counterpoint, history of music, composition and practical musicianship.
 As a BA student you will take a free choice from these subjects, subject to availability.

 Note that some Music modules are ‘prerequisites', providing essential preparation for more advanced modules if you wish to pursue them in later years.

 To complement your academic study, you are actively encouraged to join the University Choir or Orchestra and other ensembles.

-In English Literature you will take at least three 20-credit modules.
+In English Literature you will take three 20-credit modules.

 |Module title||Module code||Credits|

 |Composition 1A||MU1107||10 credits|